modotte/Enceladus/README.md

 # Enceladus

-A Gemini protocol compliant server implementation in .NET and F#.
+A synchronous Gemini protocol compliant server implementation in .NET and F#.
+Currently, serves as a static file server on Linux.

+## Features

+* Make use *index.gmi* file as fixed default homepage.
+* Handles Gemini, plain text, JSON and HTML files.

 ## Status